 - When your company is set up as a corporation, LLC, or specific kind of collaboration, the proprietors are shielded from being held personally liable for the company’s losses, failure, or legal actions.

 - However, suppose the firm can’t demonstrate that it obeyed the regulations for maintaining the firm distinct from the private owners.
 In that case, these protections could be lifted, and they face the possibility of being taken accountable.

 - Meeting minutes are one approach to demonstrate that decisions and actions were made by and for the firm instead of the individual proprietors.
 As a result, meeting minutes shield the owner’s personal culpability.

-2. Preserving the tax status of your business.
+2. Preserve the tax status of your business

 - The IRS will check that you adhere to the proper tax regulations for the categorization of your firm in the event of a corporate audit.

 - Your corporate meeting minutes show that particular expenditures, including travel costs, were addressed in meetings and connected to the business, defending you during the audit.